Documentation requirements for reimbursements

 - Travel by other public transport does not need to be documented, but travel route information must be provided.

 - When settling travel advances of NOK 10 000 or more, you must submit the estimate of the expenses that formed the basis of the travel advance.
-Remember that a paper form must be used when settling travel advances.

 When claiming reimbursement of expenses for food, beverages or any kind of catering, a list of participants and possibly a preliminary approval of the use of representation rates (word) must be submitted, see Guidelines for hosting and representation at UiO.